Published by Jeremy. Last Updated on January 11, 2024.

 But the wine that stood out to us the most is also the most unconventional.
 The Skeptic is an “orange wine” blend of Pinot Blanc, Gewurztraminer, and Viognier that is skin-fermented (much like how red wine is produced, but with white grapes) to give it a rich, orange-ish hue and some rather complex flavors with a clean finish.
 Naturally, we left with a bottle to take home.

 When visiting, be sure to ask them about the process for how they create their labels.
 The art has an interesting backstory just as fascinating as the wine!

-What is also neat about Anarchist Wine Co is that it is not a vineyard, but rather a tasting room on the Vino Collina Resort property.
+What is also neat about Anarchist Wine Co is that it is not a vineyard, but rather a tasting room on The Village at The Vista Collina property.
 Besides visiting this one for a tasting you can easily grab a glass to enjoy or even pop around to other vineyard tasting rooms, brewery, restaurants, and more all without getting in your car!

 Anarchist Wine Co is located at 850 Bordeaux Way Suite 9 in Napa, CA. Advanced reservations not required.

 Sonoma Wineries to Visit